DineWithMe/Development-Tools/Back End/How to Setup Back End in DO.md

 # Setting Up Back End In Digital Ocean

-It quite some time I do this, I may forgot some details, let me know if anything is unclear.
+I assume you have basic knowledge on VPS and how to troubleshoot Ubuntu, let me know if you need more details.

 # 1. Create a droplet(VPS)